 Beautiful, age-appropriate costumes that children feel comfortable in

-Reasonable length performances with an intermission
+Reasonable length performances

 Quick e-mail access to staff